ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

   - Error code `badSignatureAlgorithm`
   - TBD: more error codes to be defined, see [#17](https://github.com/ietf-wg-scitt/draft-ietf-scitt-architecture/issues/17)

-If 202 is returned, then clients should wait until Registration succeeded or failed by polling the Registration status using the Operation ID returned in the response.
+If HTTP code 202 is returned, then clients must wait until Registration succeeded or failed by polling the Registration status using the Operation ID returned in the response.
-Clients should always obtain a Receipt as a proof that Registration has succeeded.
+Clients MUST NOT report registration is complete until an HTTP code 202 response has been received.
+A time out of the Client MUST be treated as a registration failure, even though the transparency service may eventually complete the registration.

 ### Retrieve Operation Status